ssc-spc-cloud-nuage/eslz-template/L1_blueprint_base/README.md

 17. (Optional)Security Center
 18. (Optional)Sentinel

+## Requirements

+1. Azure Active Directory Global Admin )need to validate what lesser role would do) to create neded AAD Security groups
+2. Owner role on the subscription

 ## Deployment

 1. Launch the development workspace in a container following the instructions found at: https://github.com/Azure/caf-terraform-landingzones/blob/master/documentation/getting_started/getting_started.md